• Recipes

 A single spinach and feta turkey burger in the foreground and a platter of burgers blurred in the background/

-The burger patties can be made up to 1 day ahead of time before cooking.
+The turkey burger patties can be made up to 1 day ahead of time before cooking.
 The cooked burgers also reheat well.
-For the best results reheat in a skillet over medium heat until warmed through.
+For the best results, reheat in a skillet over medium heat until warmed through.
 You can also reheat in the microwave.

 You can also freeze the raw or cooked patties.
-To use frozen raw patties let them that prior to cooking so they will cook evenly.
+To use frozen raw patties, I prefer to let them thaw prior to cooking so they will cook evenly, but you can add them straight to the grill if needed.

 Can these be made without a grill?

-Cook over medium heat until they reach an internal temperature of 165° F. About 5 to 6 minutes per side.
+These spinach turkey burgers can also be cooked in a skillet over medium heat.
+Cook them until they reach an internal temperature of 165° F. About 5 to 6 minutes per side.

 📖 Recipe